loopmine/pricepeg/README.md

 ## Installation and Setup (Ubuntu Linux)
 Syscoin Price Peg Server installation requires [NPM and Node](https://nodejs.org/en/download/) 7+.

-**Note:** Prior to setup make sure you have the latest versions of the required dependencies using the commands:
+**Note:** Prior to setup make sure you have the latest versions of the required tools using the commands:

+* GIT: `sudo apt-get install git`
-* NodeJS/NPM:
+* NodeJS/NPM
 	* `curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -`
 	* `sudo apt-get install -y nodejs`

-1. Download the Syscoin Price Peg server code using `npm install syscoin-price-peg-server`.
-Alternatively you can also install directly from NPM using `npm install syscoin-price-peg-server`.
+1. If installing from source first clone the repository using `git clone https://github.com/syscoin/pricepeg.git`.
+2. Install the required dependencies using `npm install`.
-2. This guide assumes you have already installed the latest Syscoin wallet and created a Syscoin.conf file with the required parameters to enable its JSONRPC server functionality.
+3. This guide assumes you have already installed the latest Syscoin wallet and created a Syscoin.conf file with the required parameters to enable its JSONRPC server functionality.
-2. The server comes with a default config.ini file which controls all aspects of the server, including which currencies it supports.
+4. The server comes with a default config.ini file which controls all aspects of the server, including which currencies it supports.
 For more information please refer to the [configuration section]().
-3. Update the configuration file to reflect the Alias you with to use as a peg and the currencies you wish to support. **You MUST create the peg alias on the Syscoin network with a public value of `{"rates":[]}` BEFORE attempting to run Price Peg Server to manage it!** The wallet responsible for maintaining the peg Alias must also have a minimal balance to support transaction fees associated with the `aliasupdate` operation (*50-100 SYS per year recommended*).
+5. Update the configuration file to reflect the Alias you with to use as a peg and the currencies you wish to support. **You MUST create the peg alias on the Syscoin network with a public value of `{"rates":[]}` BEFORE attempting to run Price Peg Server to manage it!** The wallet responsible for maintaining the peg Alias must also have a minimal balance to support transaction fees associated with the `aliasupdate` operation (*50-100 SYS per year recommended*).

 ## Supported Currencies
 The full list of supported currencies can be found in [`src/common.ts: supportedCurrencies`](https://github.com/syscoin/pricepeg/blob/dev_1.3/src/common.ts#L74) or in the [table at the bottom of this page](#full-supported-currencies-list).